-$0.01 EPS Expected for Tilly’s, Inc. (NYSE:TLYS) This Quarter

-Wall Street brokerages expect Tilly’s, Inc. (NYSE:TLYS) to report earnings per share (EPS) of ($0.01) for the current quarter, according to Zacks.
-Three analysts have made estimates for Tilly’s’ earnings, with estimates ranging from ($0.03) to $0.01.
-Tilly’s reported earnings of $0.23 per share during the same quarter last year, which would suggest a negative year over year growth rate of 104.3%.
-The firm is scheduled to announce its next earnings results after the market closes on Thursday, December 3rd.
+Equities research analysts expect Tilly’s, Inc. (NYSE:TLYS) to post earnings of ($0.01) per share for the current quarter, according to Zacks Investment Research.
+Three analysts have issued estimates for Tilly’s’ earnings, with the lowest EPS estimate coming in at ($0.03) and the highest estimate coming in at $0.01.
+Tilly’s posted earnings of $0.23 per share in the same quarter last year, which would indicate a negative year over year growth rate of 104.3%.
+The business is expected to issue its next earnings results after the market closes on Thursday, December 3rd.

 On average, analysts expect that Tilly’s will report full year earnings of ($0.32) per share for the current fiscal year, with EPS estimates ranging from ($0.45) to ($0.16).
-For the next financial year, analysts expect that the firm will report earnings of $0.62 per share, with EPS estimates ranging from $0.51 to $0.71.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of sell-side analysts that follow Tilly’s.
+For the next financial year, analysts forecast that the business will post earnings of $0.62 per share, with EPS estimates ranging from $0.51 to $0.71.
+Zacks’ EPS averages are an average based on a survey of research analysts that follow Tilly’s.

-Tilly’s (NYSE:TLYS) last released its earnings results on Thursday, September 3rd.
+Tilly’s (NYSE:TLYS) last announced its quarterly earnings data on Thursday, September 3rd.
 The specialty retailer reported $0.18 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.18) by $0.36.
-The firm had revenue of $135.85 million for the quarter, compared to analysts’ expectations of $127.94 million.
-Tilly’s had a return on equity of 0.64% and a net margin of 0.10%.
+Tilly’s had a net margin of 0.10% and a return on equity of 0.64%.
+The firm had revenue of $135.85 million during the quarter, compared to analysts’ expectations of $127.94 million.

-Several research analysts have weighed in on TLYS shares.
-Pivotal Research reaffirmed a “hold” rating and set a $7.50 price target on shares of Tilly’s in a research report on Friday, September 4th.
-Zacks Investment Research raised Tilly’s from a “sell” rating to a “hold” rating in a research report on Friday, September 4th.
-Finally, B. Riley boosted their price target on Tilly’s from $9.00 to $10.00 in a research report on Friday, September 4th.
-Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-Tilly’s presently has a consensus rating of “Buy” and a consensus target price of $9.10.
+A number of equities research analysts recently issued reports on the stock.
+Zacks Investment Research upgraded shares of Tilly’s from a “sell” rating to a “hold” rating in a report on Friday, September 4th.
+B. Riley boosted their price objective on shares of Tilly’s from $9.00 to $10.00 in a research note on Friday, September 4th.
+Finally, Pivotal Research reiterated a “hold” rating and set a $7.50 price objective on shares of Tilly’s in a research note on Friday, September 4th.
+Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $9.10.

-In related news, Director Seth R. Johnson sold 10,000 shares of the business’s stock in a transaction that occurred on Wednesday, September 30th.
-The stock was sold at an average price of $6.05, for a total transaction of $60,500.00.
-Following the transaction, the director now directly owns 81,897 shares of the company’s stock, valued at approximately $495,476.85.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-28.61% of the stock is currently owned by insiders.
+In other news, Director Seth R. Johnson sold 10,000 shares of the firm’s stock in a transaction on Wednesday, September 30th.
+The shares were sold at an average price of $6.05, for a total value of $60,500.00.
+Following the sale, the director now owns 81,897 shares in the company, valued at $495,476.85.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Company insiders own 28.61% of the company’s stock.

-Several hedge funds have recently bought and sold shares of the stock.
-BlackRock Inc. increased its holdings in shares of Tilly’s by 22.7% during the 3rd quarter.
-BlackRock Inc. now owns 2,243,225 shares of the specialty retailer’s stock worth $13,527,000 after acquiring an additional 415,170 shares during the last quarter.
-Paradigm Capital Management Inc. NY increased its holdings in shares of Tilly’s by 1.0% during the 2nd quarter.
-Paradigm Capital Management Inc. NY now owns 2,031,000 shares of the specialty retailer’s stock worth $11,515,000 after acquiring an additional 21,000 shares during the last quarter.
-Acuitas Investments LLC increased its holdings in shares of Tilly’s by 75.4% during the 3rd quarter.
-Acuitas Investments LLC now owns 827,092 shares of the specialty retailer’s stock worth $4,988,000 after acquiring an additional 355,648 shares during the last quarter.
-RK Capital Management LLC acquired a new position in shares of Tilly’s during the 2nd quarter worth approximately $1,861,000.
-Finally, Bridgeway Capital Management Inc. increased its holdings in shares of Tilly’s by 71.5% during the 2nd quarter.
-Bridgeway Capital Management Inc. now owns 312,468 shares of the specialty retailer’s stock worth $1,772,000 after acquiring an additional 130,300 shares during the last quarter.
-65.07% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently made changes to their positions in the company.
+BNP Paribas Arbitrage SA lifted its position in Tilly’s by 238.1% in the third quarter.
+BNP Paribas Arbitrage SA now owns 5,345 shares of the specialty retailer’s stock worth $32,000 after purchasing an additional 3,764 shares during the period.
+JBF Capital Inc. bought a new position in shares of Tilly’s during the third quarter valued at $48,000.
+Paloma Partners Management Co bought a new position in shares of Tilly’s during the third quarter valued at $62,000.
+Principal Financial Group Inc. bought a new position in shares of Tilly’s during the second quarter valued at $68,000.
+Finally, Aigen Investment Management LP bought a new position in shares of Tilly’s during the third quarter valued at $77,000.
+Institutional investors and hedge funds own 65.07% of the company’s stock.

 Tilly’s Company Profile